groboclown/nightjar-mesh/examples/simple-mesh/README.md

 The nightjar configuration uses an entirely local file version of nightjar, where the templates and discovery map are stored in local files.
 This is because the docker-compose setup pattern creates a static mesh.
 The nightjar configuration's environment variables declare that:

-* the discovery map is stored in the file ``
+* the discovery map is stored in the file [`01-discovery-map.json`](nightjar-standalone-local/01-discovery-map.json), and is accessed through a data store, rather than a discovery map generator.
+This is a simplification of the model, where by specially configuring the discovery service extension point, the data store can be reused.
+In this case, we're using a data store that reads files from the container's file system.
+    * env `DISCOVERY_MAP_EXEC` - set the command that runs a discovery-service compatible executable.
-    * env `` - x
+    * env `NJ_DSLOCAL_FILE_DISCOVERY_MAP` - used by the data store to find the discovery file.
-* the data store templates are stored in the file ``
+* the data store templates are stored in the file [`01-templates.json`](nightjar-standalone-local/01-templates.json)
+    * env `DATA_STORE_EXEC` - set the command that runs the data store compatible executable.
+For the standalone mode, it is only explicitly called to get the templates.
-    * env `` - x
+    * env `NJ_DSLOCAL_FILE_TEMPLATES` - used by the data store to find the templates file.
-    * file `` contains all the templates unified from ..
+    * file `01-templates.json` contains the template file [`01-envoy-config.yaml.mustache`](nightjar-standalone-local/01-envoy-config.yaml.mustache) inside the json file.
-* the data store configurations are stored in file ``
+* The Envoy proxy listens on port 3000 for HTTP requests and port 3001 for administration access.
+    * env `NJ_LISTEN_PORT`
-    * env `` - x
+    * env `NJ_ADMIN_PORT`
-    * This file doesn't contain any configurations, because, in standalone mode, the nightjar container builds these configurations on the fly.

 The use of local files makes a docker-compose version of the mesh possible, and also simplifies the setup process.
 It does, however, mean that updates to the configuration require pushing files into the docker container.
 For this situation, though, the template configuration of Envoy is a static setup, so it doesn't ever pick up changes to the configuration.
 So, let's try out dynamic configuration next.